 Should you apply for more than one grant or scholarship associated with your university study, acceptance of the PwC Scholarship is dependent on mutual acceptance by PwC and other scholarship providers.
 A PwC Scholarship may not be accepted in conjunction with another corporate scholarship.
 This will be considered on a case-by-case basis.

 The PwC Scholarship is only open to students completing their final year of high school.
 If you’ve already started tertiary education you’re welcome to apply for our Summer Internship and Graduate programmes – applications for our core campaign typically open in late February, but we are open to receiving talent all year.
-You can learn more about these roles on our Graduate and Summer Intern website.
-At this stage, we do not have a scholarship for students who have already commenced tertiary study.
+You can learn more about these roles on our student careers website.

 The PwC Scholarship will be conditional on academic performance, and the development of a mutually satisfactory relationship between the scholarship recipient and PwC, resulting from Summer Internship employment.